Credentialsmodel vs. legacy singleauthThis page has been updated with the latest SDK principles, mainly concerning the usage of the

 capabilities=OAuthCapabilities(

-# Client Credentials Flow often does not support refreshing
+# Client Credentials Flow often does not support refreshing.

 refresh_access_token=False,